 That is, as yet, no more than a working hypothesis, to be tested against new evidence as it comes out.

-Secure evidence of the three Yung-lo marked blue-and-white ya-shou-pei have been exhibited in the Peking Palace Museum.
+Secure evidence of the three Yung-lo marked blue-and-white ya-shou-pei has been exhibited in the Peking Palace Museum.

 - Back to Chinese Culture.